-Lipper Rating System Overview
+Lipper Ranking System Overview

-The Lipper rating system offers an investor-centered tool to assist in selecting mutual funds that suit the individual investor's goals and risk-and-return comfort level.
-Lipper ranks funds against similar funds in each of five categories: total return, consistent return, preservation, expense and tax efficiency.
-Scores are subject to change every month and are calculated for three-year, five-year, ten-year and overall time frames, explains Lipper Leaders.
+The Lipper ranking system offers investor-centered tools to assist in selecting mutual funds that suit your goals and risk tolerance.
+In the U.S., the organization ranks funds against similar funds in five categories: total return, consistent return, preservation, expense and tax efficiency.
+Scores are subject to change every month and are calculated for three-year, five-year, 10-year and overall time frames, explains Lipper Leaders.

 The total return ranking reflects a mutual fund's historical total return performance compared with the total return of its peers.
 As an investor, you can use the total return ratings in conjunction with preservation and consistent return ratings to make an appropriate selection that balances your risk tolerance.

-A fund with low expenses relative to its peers will get a higher Lipper ranking in this category.
+Last but not least, a fund with low expenses relative to its peers will get a higher Lipper ranking in this category.
 Investors interested in minimizing their total costs will find funds that score high in this category a real positive.
 A fund's score in this category might be used with the total return and consistent return categories to choose funds with lower-than-average fees and above-average performance.